 Packet error rate

-The system shall provide the packet error rate smaller than or equal to [TBD] without retransmission.
+The system shall provide a packet error rate smaller than or equal to [TBD] without retransmission.

 [Eldad] Not sure what it means?
 Any packet error rate can be achieved if the SNR is high enough… suggest remove this requirement.